-Around these parts, Summer and early Fall are prime time for outdoor concerts.
-Seating for these events is usually just the grassy slopes of a natural amphitheater.
-You gotta have something to sit on.
+Around the Pacific Northwest, we are always ready to celebrate in the great outdoors.
+Seating for these events and gatherings is often just the grassy slopes of a park.
+You gotta have something to sit on!
 A blanket is often too big and rather bulky to pack in.
 Instead, try this lightly padded, roll-up cushion in two great outdoor fabrics.
 It’s filled with foam, which your bottom will like, and the outdoor fabric is weather and water resistant, which your pretty white summer pants will like.

 This time of year, you can find wonderful selections of outdoor fabric both in-store and online.
 We had fun browsing through the offerings at Fabric.com.